• Skip to primary navigation

 Next, stir in the oats, almond flour, and sea salt until you have a crumbly texture.

-If you are using chocolate chips, mix them in now.
+If you are adding chocolate chips, mix them in now.

-Finally, form the dough into 1 inch sized balls, then enjoy!
+Finally, using your hands, form the dough into 1 inch sized balls, then enjoy!

-• Be sure to use smooth, unsweetened peanut butter for this recipe rather than sweetened or chunky peanut butter.
+• Be sure to use smooth, unsweetened peanut butter rather than sweetened or chunky peanut butter.

 • I prefer eating these bliss balls cold so if you are like me, refrigerate them for 30-60 minutes after making them before enjoying.